 • Kaikoura is a Zero Waste Community, visit Innovative Waste Kaikoura centre to recycle your empty cans, drink bottles and packaging or glass bottles and/or dump rubbish.

 For more information see our Recycling and Rubbish page.

 Blanket-banning freedom camping is not allowed under NZ law.
-A number of Councils who have tried to do this have encountered legal difficulties over the issue.
-In addition tourism (including freedom camping) is an important part of our local economy and we must find solutions that continue to encourage visitors to our District whilst managing their impacts more effectively.
-This is a complex issue that needs thorough planning and the involvement of all affected stakeholders to ensure we get the best solutions possible for everyone.
+In addition, tourism (including freedom camping) is an important part of our local economy.
+We must find solutions that continue to encourage visitors to our District whilst managing their impacts more effectively.

 Freedom Camping has been an issue for a number of years.
 This year, the closures of some traditional freedom camping spots along SH1 due to ongoing rebuild work may have resulted in a higher than normal concentration in other places in Kaikōura, including the Kiwa Road site.